robrohan/theremin-midi/README.md

 There are some [pretrained models available](https://huggingface.co/robro/theremin-midi/tree/main), but hopefully you just want to train this from your own midi files.
-The follow is how you do that:
+The following is how you do that:

 ## Data Prep